 - Ordinary Members are those that are University of Sydney enrolled students or staff members or Alumni that have purchased USU membership and received a USU Membership Number

-- Associate Members are those not listed above but have purchased an ACCESS Rewards Membership.
+- Associate Members are those not listed above but have purchased an USU Rewards Membership.

 Step 4: Apply!